persvr/perstore/README.md

 query(queryString, directives) - This executes a query against the data store.
 The queryString parameter defines the actual query, and the options parameter should be an object that provides extra information.
-The following properties on the options object may be included:
+The following properties on the directives object may be included:

 - start - The offset index to start at in the result set